 Packaged general use computer software - INCLUDE exports and imports of packaged general use computer software at full transaction value, i.e., including both the value of the media on which the software is recorded and the value of the information contained on the media.
 EXCLUDE receipts or payments for customized software designed to meet the needs of a specific user.
 This type of software is considered a service and should not be reported as trade in goods.

 EXCLUDE receipts and payments for software that is transmitted electronically rather than physically shipped.
 Also, EXCLUDE negotiated licensing fees for software to use on networks.

-33 - 50 Employment by location - Include all full-time and part-time employees on the payroll at the end of FY 2020.
-If employment at the end of FY 2020, or the count taken at some other time during FY 2020, was unusually high or low because of temporary factors (e.g., a strike), give the number of employees that reflects normal operations.
-If the business enterprise's activity involves large seasonal variations, give the average number of employees for FY 2020.
+and part-time employees on the payroll at the end of FY 2022.
+If employment at the end of FY 2022, or the count taken at some other time during FY 2022, was unusually high or low because of temporary factors (e.g., a strike), give the number of employees that reflects normal operations.
+If the business enterprise's activity involves large seasonal variations, give the average number of employees for FY 2022.
 If precise figures are not available, give your best estimate.